Skip Navigation

 (ii) serve on each party a notice of proposed allocation; and

-(b) the notice of proposed allocation will—
+(b) the notice of proposed allocation shall—

 (i) specify any matter to be complied with by the date specified in the notice;